-- The world is increasingly interdependent and there is an urgent need to develop a deeper understanding of this interdependency and to address major global challenges through multilateral and intercultural collaboration. - Whilst study abroad programs offer an effective way to prepare students for intercultural collaboration, it is estimated that currently only about 4.5% of the total student population in the European Higher Education Area experience a period of study abroad at some time during their studiesv.
-Even if the European objective of 20% by the year 2020 is achieved, this will still leave 80% of students without an international, intercultural experience as part of their university studies. - Racism, xenophobia and intolerance are on the rise in Europe, both in our communities and in the online spacevi.
-There is a strong need for structured intercultural dialoguevii to combat these tendencies, not only in theory but in practice.
-Combatting racism and xenophobia is a transversal concern. - Intercultural, international and global competencies are required for employability in the global 'knowledge society'.
-There is also a need for greater attention to notions such as critical global citizenship and civic engagement. - Developing digital literacy is becoming an imperative, yet the European Commission has identified a new digital divide between those who have access to innovative, technologybased education and those who do not, as a result of a fragmentation of approaches.
-Higher quality and more innovative education practice through the use of ICT has become a key priority for the EUviii. - Foreign language competences need to be significantly improved in Europe and the European Commission has called for language policies to address the creation of language-friendly learning environments and motivate young people to learn languagesix.
+- The world is increasingly interdependent and there is an urgent need to develop a deeper understanding of this interdependency and to address major global challenges through multilateral and intercultural collaboration. - Whilst study abroad programs offer an effective way to prepare students for intercultural collaboration, it is estimated that currently only about 4.5% of the total student population in the European Higher Education Area experience a period of study abroad at some time during their studiesiv.
+Even if the European objective of 20% by the year 2020 is achieved, this will still leave 80% of students without an international, intercultural experience as part of their university studies. - Racism, xenophobia and intolerance are on the rise in Europe, both in our communities and in the online spacev.
+There is a strong need for structured intercultural dialoguevi to combat these tendencies, not only in theory but in practice.
+Combatting racism and xenophobia is a transversal concern. - Developing digital literacy is becoming an imperative, yet the European Commission has identified a new digital divide between those who have access to innovative, technologybased education and those who do not, as a result of a fragmentation of approaches.
+Higher quality and more innovative education practice through the use of ICT has become a key priority for the EUvii. - Foreign language competences need to be significantly improved in Europe and the European Commission has called for language policies to address the creation of language-friendly learning environments and motivate young people to learn languagesviii